Experiencing a dental emergency during the holidays in Calgary? Learn when to see an emergency dentist and how to protect your family’s smile.

 In most cases, no.

-• Infection spreading to surrounding tissues
+• Infection spreading

-• Root canal treatment instead of a simple filling
+• Root canal instead of filling

 • Tooth loss

-At Jacksonport Dental, we understand that emergencies are stressful—especially during the holidays.
-Our clinic is designed to support families with:
+At Jacksonport Dental, we support families with:

 • Emergency dental appointments

-• Compassionate, clear communication
+• Compassionate communication

-• Modern diagnostic tools
+• Modern diagnostics

-• Family-friendly care for all ages
+• Family-friendly care

 • Convenient NE Calgary location